Microsoft 365 Copilot: The Reality

 - Budget is a concern ($30/user/month adds up)

 Ready to explore Copilot?
-Let's discuss your M365 environment.
+We will start with a plain look at your M365 environment.